Installation

 Flashing Your First Project

 Flashing is (almost) just as easy!
-First connect your device to your USB port and run the device discover
+First connect your device to your USB port and run:

 What's Next?